Sheep-y/Modnix/DESIGN_DOC.md

 Depends on Mono.Cecil for detecting and performing injection.

-To make splash/launch screen modding possible, the injection point is different from PPML, fired much earlier.
+To make splash/launch screen modding possible, the injection point is different from PPML, first fire is much earlier.
+For compatibility, mods are loaded at a later point by default.

-Most command line options, main flow, and console options are inherited from PPML, but the rest of the code is heavily refactored and modified.
+Most command line options, main flow, and console options are inherited from PPML, but the rest is heavily refactored and modified.
 The main flow can use some refactoring, if big changes are to be made.

-All actual file operations are implemented in the TargetFile class, of which one is created for Modnix and one for PPML, to reuse code for PPML compatibility.
+All file operations are implemented in the TargetFile class, of which one is created for Modnix dll and one for PPML dll.

-Return code is always zero for successful operations.
+Return code is always 0 (zero) for successful operations.
-For install and restore, not needing to act is also considered success.
+"Already installed/restored" also returns 0.

-### Initialisation
+### Main Flow

 1. `ParseOptions` parses options and handles simple commands that does not involve game assemblies.
 2. `LoadGameAssembly` tests assembly paths, checks game version, and detects injection status.